 - pain, numbness, and tingling in hands and fingers

-An autoimmune disorder called Hashimoto’s disease damages the thyroid gland and is the most common cause of hypothyroidism.
+An autoimmune disorder called Hashimoto’s thyroiditis damages the thyroid gland and is the most common cause of hypothyroidism.

 Other causes of hypothyroidism include:

 - congenital hypothyroidism or an underactive thyroid is present at birth